Abuse, Neglect, and Exploitation of Vulnerable Adults in Georgia

 Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD),

-• Georgia Crisis & Access Line: 1-800-715-4225 (24/7 mental health, substance abuse & emergency services).
-Or visit www.mygcal.com.
-For non-emergency mental health, developmental disabilities and addictive disease services, call 1-888-785-6954.
+• Georgia Crisis & Access Line: 1-800-715-4225 (24/7 mental health, substance abuse, and emergency services).

-The Governor’s Office of Consumer Protection or OCP, (404) 651-8600 or outside Metro Atlanta
+The Governor’s Office of Consumer Protection or OCP, 404-651-8600 or outside Metro Atlanta

 • 1-800-869-1123 enforces the Fair Business Practices Act and other consumer protection laws.

-• OCP also mediates consumer complaints, investigates and addresses consumer problems and takes necessary civil action against offending businesses.
-OCP works to prosecute crimes related to telemarketing, home construction and home repair fraud, identity theft and Internet fraud.
+• OCP also mediates consumer complaints, investigates, and addresses consumer problems and takes necessary civil action against offending businesses.
+OCP works to prosecute crimes related to telemarketing, home construction, and home repair fraud, identity theft and Internet fraud.

-Elderly Legal Assistance Program (ELAP), 1-866-552-4464, provides legal assistance for civil matters for people 60 years of age and older.
+Elderly Legal Assistance Program (ELAP), 1-833-457-7529, provides legal assistance for civil matters for people 60 years of age and older.

-Senior Legal Hotline, (404) 657-9915, outside Metro Atlanta 1-888-257-9519, provides legal assistance over the telephone for Georgians 60 years of age and older.
+Georgia Senior Legal Aide, 1-888-257-9519, provides legal assistance over the telephone for Georgians 60 years of age and older.
+Hours of operation Monday-Thursday from 9 a.m.-2 p.m.

 • Mandatory Reporters